devtoolsguild/devtoolsguild.github.io/docs/background/architecture.md

 ## Modules

-The DevTools Guild plans to follow the precedent set by the [Protocol Guild](https://protocol-guild.readthedocs.io/en/latest/03-onchain-architecture.html) with respect to the smart contract infrastructure it utilizes.
+The Dev Tools Guild plans to follow the precedent set by the [Protocol Guild](https://protocol-guild.readthedocs.io/en/latest/03-onchain-architecture.html) with respect to the smart contract infrastructure it utilizes.

-Following are the two core contracts that DevTools Guild will utilize.
+Following are the two core contracts that Dev Tools Guild will utilize.

 - **The Splits contract** is used for splitting fund distributions to multiple addresses.
 - **The Vesting contract** is used to vest funds over a defined period of time before they can be released to the Splits contract.